Migraine Program at the Center for Brain Training

 If medical intervention hasn’t helped your migraine headaches or you’d like to discontinue or avoid using medication, neurofeedback could be your answer.
 Neurofeedback training is very helpful for reducing both the frequency and the intensity of migraines.
 By balancing the brain so it operates better, headaches go away, occur less frequently or are less intense.

-New Study published on migraines: Significant reduction in migraines using neurofeedback
+Study on migraines: Significant reduction in migraines using neurofeedback

-In the migraine study referenced below, 62% of participants using neurofeedback reported major or total improvement in their migraines.
 Per the study, most patients had long histories of migraines and had tried multiple pharmaceutical treatments prior to trying neurofeedback.
 Most were on medications during the study.
 Participants took part in an average of 40 sessions over six months.
-Seventy percent of the 37 participants showed a 50% or greater reduction in the frequency of their migraines, and only 16% failed to improve at all.
+Seventy percent of the 37 participants showed a 50% or greater reduction in the frequency of their migraines, and only 16% failed to improve.
 Of those who improved, 62% reported major or total improvement in their migraines.
 What’s significant here is that all patients in the study had been on medications for years but still suffered from severe migraines.
-The migraines these patients were experiencing were some of the toughest to resolve.
+The migraines these patients experienced were some of the toughest to resolve.

 Other symptoms also improved